Azure/azure-sdk-for-sap-odata/README.md

 You can modify the SDK or outputs and dependencies to add new features and functions then generate and publish your own binaries folder.
 To fire the generation, you can use the same build scripts that we do, just follow the steps here.

+> [!Note]
-> Note: You will need a Windows machine or container ready to run the generate SDK scripts
+> You will need a Windows machine or container ready to run the generate SDK scripts

 1. Open a command line terminal
 2. Clone the repository.